giovanni-lucarelli/chess/doc/Report.md

 One main **disadvantage** of this algorithm is the cost of **memory**: all states must be saved and examined, which would be unfeasible for games with more pieces.

-Addionally, this method only converges to the optimal policy because we can use the optimal policy as the policy of the black player.
+Addionally, this method converges to the optimal policy (it always wins) because we can use the optimal policy as the policy of the black player.
 We then experimented to see how would the policy learned by value iteration perform against the ideal player if it was instead computed assuming random moves from the opponent.

 ### TD-Control: Q-Learning

 In the previous section we considered transitions from state to state and learned the values of states.
 Now we consider transitions from state–action pair to state–action pair, and learn the values of state–action pairs.
 This method can be called one-step, tabular, model-free method.

-We decided to try also a model-free approach to simulate learning against an unknown non-deterministic player.
-Our main idea was to train Q-learning both against the ideal and random player and see how well it would react to new states that it has never seen before.
+We decided to try also a model-free approach to see how good of a solution would get an algorithm trained with less information.
+Our main idea was to train Q-learning both against the ideal and random player [TODO] and see how well it would react to new states that it has never seen before.
 For training, multiple states are used as starting points so that the algorithm can more easily generalize.

-The use of this method was also inspired by a thesis we found on the topic: in the work the author used Q learning to find some mates in few training iterations and we wanted to test the efficacy of this algorithm.
+We also want to mention that we found online references of other studies using this method to solve chess endgames.
+So, even if value iteration already converges to the optimal policy we deemed interesting to compare the two solutions.

-In Q-Learning, the learned action-value function, Q, directly approximates $q_*$, the optimal action-value function, independent of the policy being followed.
-Since we don't care how many times the algorithm loses during training we found no reason to train SARSA on the problem (though for completeness we implemented a flag to use it).
+In Q-Learning, the learned action-value function, Q, directly approximates $q_*$, the optimal action-value function, independent of the policy being followed (off-policy method).
+Since we don't care about the risks accumulated during training we found no reason to train SARSA on the problem (though for completeness we implemented a flag to activate it in the TD-control code).

-We kept the algorithm one-step (i.e., we use no eligibility trace) to keep it fully online, incremental and simpler.
+We kept the algorithm one-step (i.e., we use no eligibility trace) to keep it simpler and computationally less demanding.

 #### Methodology

 For episodic algorithms such as Q learning, we had to implement a *max_step* value that would truncate the episode after too many steps.

 The initial idea was to make the episode reach its end and keep the step penalty: unfortunately, with episodes taking up to 20 minutes we realized it was unfeasible on our devices.
-We thus decided to truncate the episodes once it reached 50 steps (we know all states can be won with up to 16 moves).
-We also took out the step penalty so that the truncated episodes wouldn't affect too much the value of the last action.
+We thus decided to truncate the episodes once it reached 50 steps (we know all states can be won with up to 16 turns against optimal play).

-However, once we took out the step penalty we needed another way to penalize long mates against short mates: we thus introduced a discount factor $\gamma$=0.99.
+We thought of taking out the step penalty so that the truncated episodes wouldn't affect too much the value of the last action.
+However, this made the algorithm effectively not learn anything since many episodes ended because of *max_step* and this brought with no updates to the state-action function (since the reward was always 0 until the terminal state).
+We thus reintroduced a -0.01 step penalty: in fact, the objective is not only to learn to mate but also to obtain the fastest mate.

+We also introduced a discount factor $\gamma$=0.99: this was introduced when we took out the step penalty to assure that quick mates would be preferred to slower ones and in the end it was kept even when we reintroduced back the step penalty.
+The episodes are quite short anyway so it doesn't affect much the estimates.

 As for the parameters $\epsilon$ and $\alpha$ we chose to apply an epsilon decay so that the moves would become increasingly less randomized and a constant learning rate $\alpha$.

-At first we wanted to use a decaying $\alpha$ but we realized we obtained better results with a costant one.
-This unfortunately doesn't assure convergence (as asked by the Robbins Morrow conditions), but we chose it small $\alpha$=0.05 so that the variance would at least be small (this of course required an high number of steps, 1 million).
-It is interesting to notice that the steps are few at maximum (50) so an adaptive learning rate isn't really useful.
-(TODO)
+At first we wanted to use a decaying $\alpha$ but we realized we obtained better results with a costant one, probalby for stability reasons [TODO].
+This unfortunately doesn't assure convergence (as asked by the Robbins Monro conditions), but we chose it small ($\alpha$=0.05) so that the variance would at least be small (this of course required an high number of steps, 1 million).

 #### Result

 After many iterations, the algorithm converges to a suboptimal solution.
+To check for convergence we plotted the return for each episode: after 600.000 iterations it started to converge.

 Ideal Q learning vs ideal value iteration: (TODO)